In This Article

 So proceed with extreme caution before buying or building on or near wetlands.
 Beyond the regulatory hurdles, you face the prospect of owning a house with ongoing drainage and moisture problems.

-Check your survey, local planning office, or county courthouse to see if any or all of your land lies in flood plain.
-Flood plains are defined by FEMA as areas with a 1% chance of flooding in any given year.
+Check your survey, local planning office, or county courthouse to see if any or all of your land lies in FEMA-designated flood zone, commonly referred to as a “flood plain”.
+High-risk flood zones are defined by FEMA as areas with a 1% chance of flooding in any given year.
 That means that the likelihood of a flood in any 30-year period is about 25%.
 In 50-year period, the risk is about 40%.
 By comparison, this is 27 times greater than the chance of a fire in your house, which is about 1 in 2,500 in any given year.

-Zoning may require you to build a certain distance away from the flood plain boundary and may require also require that the building be elevated to a specified height.
-In some areas, buildings are elevated on piers with “breakaway” walls on the lower level designed to float away in a flood and leave the building above unharmed.
+Zoning may require you to build a certain distance away from the flood plain boundary and may also require that the building be elevated to a specified height.
+In some areas, buildings are elevated on piers with “breakaway” walls on the lower level designed to break off and float away in a flood and leave the building above unharmed.
+The lower portions of the building are generally not approved for living space or mechanical/electrical systems.
 Special septic system requirement may also apply.
+The regulations can get pretty complex.

 While being in a flood plain does not mean that your land will definitely flood, being outside of a flood plain does not guarantee that you will be safe.
 Local water sources such as ponds or streams, local drainage conditions, and the topography of your site all come into play.
 If you are in doubt, get an engineer to take a look.